predis/predis/README.md

 $options    = ['replication' => function () {
     $strategy = new Predis\Replication\ReplicationStrategy();

-    // This exact script won't trigger a switch from slave to the master node.
+    // This exact script won't trigger a switch from a slave to the master node.
     $strategy->setScriptReadOnly($READONLY_LUA_SCRIPT);

     return new Predis\Connection\Aggregate\MasterSlaveReplication($strategy);